ConduitIO/conduit-connector-template/README.md

    git commit -m "initialize repository"
    ```
 5. Set up [automatic Dependabot PR merges](#automatically-merging-dependabot-prs).
+6. Run `make install-tools` to install the tooling needed.

 With that, you're all set up and ready to start working on your connector!
 As a
 next step, we recommend that you check out